December 29, 2018

 Since leaving my academic bubble for a career in software development, I’ve had a lot of conversations with people about personality.
 Two things stood out to me:

-I spent a big chunk of my life studying psychological measurement and personality, and I think there’s a lot of fascinating and useful information still buried in academic research journals.
+I spent a big chunk of my life studying psychological measurement and personality, and I know there’s a still a ton of fascinating information still buried in academic research journals.
 I’m betting that some of it could be turned into a very useful service.